rohitravirane/hirelens-ai/README.md

   - Resume upload with drag-and-drop support
   - Candidate creation form with resume linking
 - **Match All**: Bulk match all candidates to a job with one click
+- **Real-time Notifications**: Success/error notifications for match operations
 - **AI Explanations**: View detailed AI analysis with strengths, weaknesses, and recommendations
+- **Improved UX**:
+  - Black text in all form inputs for better readability
+  - Immediate logout redirect to login page
+  - Loading states and visual feedback

 ### Default Credentials